-You love the irreplaceable landscapes that make up the Islands Trust Area, so why not make it your legacy?
+You love the irreplaceable landscapes that make up the Islands Trust Area, so why not make it your legacy to help protect it?

 Time, Treasure, Talent